hpcugent/config-templates/README.md

 whitespace must be inserted before.
 (The `FILTER indent` TT inserts 4 spaces, as tested with the `\s{4}` in the multiline regexp above.)

-If one only needs to check that a single regular expression does not occur, one can also use ` ### COUNT 0`.
+If one only needs to check that a single regular expression does not occur, one can also use ` ### COUNT 0`, without having to make a separate regexp test with the negate flag.

 A 4th regexp test `tests/regexps/config/value` uses full value checks, which is interesting to have, but harder to maintain and review.